-Self-Employment Begins With Your Mindset: Are You Ready To Make The Leap?
+Self-Employment Begins With Your Mindset: Are You Ready To Start a Business?

 “The biggest mistake that you can ever make is to ever think that you work for anyone but yourself.
 From the time you take your first job until the time you retire you are always self-employed.”– Brian Tracy, Business and Professional Development Coach